-- 5. Each faculty must have arrangements in place to ensure that at the outset of programme delivery, students are made aware of the standards of professional and personal behaviour expected of them and the values that underpin these standards.
+- 3. For the purpose of these regulations, all applicable programmes, including those that incorporate elements of professional practice (as described in 2.2 above) shall be referred to as 'Regulated Programmes'. - 4.
+For Regulated Programmes, academic success alone does not satisfy all the necessary requirements for entry into professional practice.
+In awarding the appropriate qualification(s), and enabling practice, the University must be satisfied that the student will be a fit and proper entrant into the relevant profession and be suitable to undertake practise placements. - 5.
+Each faculty must have arrangements in place to ensure that at the outset of programme delivery, students are made aware of the standards of professional and personal behaviour expected of them and the values that underpin these standards.
 Faculties must also ensure that students are well-equipped for professional life and that they are enabled to learn, understand and practise the standards expected for entry into their chosen profession. - 6.
 From time to time concerns may be raised regarding a student's suitability to enter into their chosen profession.
 This may be for reasons relating to their personal or professional conduct, or their health and wellbeing.
 In these circumstances, it is of paramount importance that the University monitors and notes all concerns to ensure that Edge Hill students are fit and proper individuals to enter professional practice.
 Where concerns are identified, this Fitness to Practise Procedure (hereafter referred to as 'the/these Procedure(s)') must be followed. - 7.
 This Procedure is not suitable for cases where a student is not meeting the required academic and/or practical standards for their course of study.
 Students failing to meet such standards should be considered under the usual aspects of the Academic Regulations relating to academic progression. - 8.
-Upon graduating students, the University is declaring that it believes a student is fit to enter their chosen profession.
+Upon graduating students undertaking certain courses, the University is also declaring that it believes a student is fit to enter their chosen profession.
 It is therefore essential that all identified concerns relating to a student's fitness to practise are concluded before this time.
-Where a student in their final year of study is referred to these Procedures prior to graduation, the student will not be permitted to graduate until the procedures have been completed. - 9.
-Where a student submits a complaint during fitness to practise proceedings, it may be appropriate to pause the fitness to practise process while the complaint is being investigated.
+Where a student in their final year of study is referred to these Procedures prior to graduation, the student will not be permitted to graduate until the procedures have been completed.

+- 9. Where a student submits a complaint during fitness to practise proceedings, it may be appropriate to pause the fitness to practise process while the complaint is being investigated.
 This will depend on the nature of both the fitness to practise concerns and the complaint, and how they relate to one another.
 Where the issues are closely related, it will normally be appropriate for the University to consider the issues raised in the complaint as part of the fitness to practise process.
 In these cases, the University must keep students informed about which process is being followed, what is likely to happen next and expected timeframes. - 10.
 Once started, a Fitness to Practise Investigation should be followed through to completion irrespective of whether the process has been paused (in line with 9 above) and/or where a student voluntarily withdraws from the programme concerned.
-Equally, students that voluntarily withdraw from their programme, or the University, remain entitled to engage in fitness to practise proceedings until they are completed.

-11. Professional and regulating bodies reserve the right to apply any appropriate assessments for determining suitable entrants to the profession concerned.
+Equally, students that voluntarily withdraw from their programme, or the University, remain entitled to engage in fitness to practise proceedings until they are completed. - 11.
+Professional and regulating bodies reserve the right to apply any appropriate assessments for determining suitable entrants to the profession concerned.
 This may include a separate test of fitness to practise in addition to those administered at Edge Hill.